 - PhD in Applied Chemistry

 PhD in Applied Chemistry is a two-year graduate degree program.
-It is a more advanced discipline course in Applied Chemistry that incorporates investigation, analytics, and writing tasks such as a dissertation.
+It is a more advanced discipline course in Applied Chemistry incorporating investigation, analytics, and writing tasks such as a dissertation.

-Chemical Chains, Rings, and Clusters, Substituents and Reaction Mechanisms, Mathematical Equations and Physical Chemistry, Analytical Chemistry, and other significant courses are covered in the PhD Applied Chemistry curriculum.
+The PhD Applied Chemistry curriculum covers Chemical Chains, Rings, Clusters, Substituents and Reaction Mechanisms, Mathematical Equations and Physical Chemistry, Analytical Chemistry, and other significant courses.

 - PhD in Biochemistry

-PhD in Biochemistry is a research-based degree that explores living creatures at the molecular level and includes a thorough examination of biomolecules.
+PhD in Biochemistry is a research-based degree that explores living creatures at the molecular level and thoroughly examines biomolecules.
 This advanced degree combines several biological sciences topics, including genes, forensics, pharmacy, plant biology, and microbiology.
-It consists of a number of lectures, project work, and laboratory research.
+It consists of several lectures, project work, and laboratory research.

 - DPhil in Organic Chemistry

 DPhil in Organic Chemistry graduates work in academia, while others work in industry, notably in health-related fields such as pharmaceuticals.
-There are several additional options, including academic writers, patent lawyers, government and civil service, and financial services.
+Additional options include academic writers, patent lawyers, government and civil services, and financial services.